instaclustr/cassandra-kerberos/README.md

 1. Ensure that the following pre-requisite systems are configured:

     - A unique DNS record is created for each node (use `hostname -f` on each node to verify that the DNS FQDN is configured)
-    - A reverse DNS record is created for each node
+    - A reverse DNS record is created for each node, matching the `broadcast_rpc_address`
     - A Kerberos 5 KDC server is available
     - Kerberos client libraries are installed on each Cassandra node
     - An NTP client is installed & configured on each Cassandra node.
 Ideally the Cassandra nodes sync